Skip to main content

 • Enrichment allows you to fetch additional data for each datapoint extracted in the main Extract phase

-• Dynamic parameters (like {{id}}) in enrichment paths are interpolated from extracted datapoints
+• Dynamic parameters (like {{ id }}) in enrichment paths are interpolated from extracted datapoints

-• Enrichment data is accessed in Transform using resources.{{enrichmentName}}.{{fieldPath}}
+• Enrichment data is accessed in Transform by enrichment name: {{ enrichmentName }}.{{ fieldPath }}

 Next steps